owen-it/laravel-auditing-doc/audit-drivers.md

 ## Creating a custom Driver

 A driver is just a class that implements the `AuditDriver` interface.
-Usually, the custom drivers are stored in the `app/AuditDrivers` folder of a Laravel/Lumen project.
+Usually, a custom driver resides in the `app/AuditDrivers` folder of a Laravel/Lumen project.

 To create a new driver, run the following command: